 Without a vision there is no motivation to make a difference.
 To save, invest and grow.
 One reason why many Americans don’t invest in their retirement account is because the idea of retirement is so far into the future, there is simply no motivation to feel deprived now in order to save extra money.
 Our society rewards instant gratification and provides very little encouragement and education to plan for the future.
 Spend money now, don’t think about the consequences down the road.
 With all the instant gratification, keep up with the Joneses mentality, it’s seems impossible to have money left over each month to direct towards a retirement fund.
 Vacations, dream homes and new cars take up whatever savings can be managed, leaving nothing for the long term.

 If retirement seems too far into the future, and you don’t know where you want to go, you certainly won’t ever get there.
 Without a clear vision of where you need to direct your money as you plan for the future, there’s no reason to say no to the extra costs all around.
 The morning latte, eating out, weekend trips, new clothes, or happy hour at the local brewery.

 But what if you knew exactly what you were saving for and why?
 What if that goal was so important to you that you want to spend money on that goal rather than anything else?
 Pay yourself now for the future you want.
 Then, spending decisions become so much easier with a path to follow and a clear reason why you are on that path.

 If you live paycheck to paycheck, there is a reason.
 It’s not because you don’t earn enough.
 It’s because your expenses reflect the goals you have.
 In the absence of financial goals, spending is applied to instant gratification.

 Instead, set a financial goal and spend money on that goal.
 Every dollar saved for that goal is money spent towards your future and your dream.

-This post will review the three easy steps to set your financial goals so that you can finally take control of your money today.
+This post will review the three easy steps to set and achieve your financial goals so that you can finally take control of your money today.